Artists Comments - 2015

 Writer and Musician - June 2015

 The first thing that I saw when I got off the plane in Tarapoto was a rainbow.
 It was so bright and so colorful.
-I can still remember the moment in the airport, when I met Daniel for the first time and he told me:"I think that it's a sign for you".Back then I didn't believe in that kind of signs, but as the time pass, I saw that Daniel was right.
+I can still remember the moment in the airport when I met Daniel for the first time and he told me:"I think that it's a sign for you".Back then I didn't believe in that kind of sign, but as time passed, I saw that Daniel was right.